Finance and Administration

 Executing final approval of methods of credit card processing through websites and third-party software

-Serving as a resource for Business and Finance Systems Support and/or merchants regarding electronic-security-related issues
+Serving as a resource for Finance and Administration Systems Support and/or merchants regarding electronic-security-related issues

 Executive Director, Business Services/Controller

 The Executive Director, Business Services/Controller is responsible for enforcing this policy.

 A merchant agreement holder is defined as any business unit or department which holds a merchant agreement with any payment card industry (PCI) service provider.
 This includes terminal-based payment system owners and online web-based application system owners.

 The Payment Card Industry Data Security Standards (PCIDSS) are defined as information security standards published by the PCI Security Standards Council that all merchant agreement holders are required to adopt and implement.
 Failure to comply may result in serious fines, penalties, and/or restrictions on merchant account activity.

 The specific data security standards compliance requirements are available on the PCI Security Standards Council website, at:

 Transaction Service Provider

 A transaction service provider is defined as a third party which provides a secured processing connection with the merchant agreement holders transaction processing bank.